Thru-hikers have extensive experience in the outdoors. But it is a very specialized experience.

 Sure.
 I knew how to manage layers, be warm and comfortable in various conditions and felt at home sleeping outdoors for many months.

-If it wasn’t for an AMC course I took prior to my hike, I would not even have known how to read a map and use a compass.
+If it wasn’t for an AMC course I took before my hike, and I would not even have known how to read a map and use a compass.
 And even that course gave me a rudimentary knowledge of it without real-life practice.
 Following white rectangles for months at a time gave me a narrow outdoor knowledge base.

 And I think thru-hiking in general does that.